 Weekly US jobless aid applications tick up to 308K

 WASHINGTON (AP) — The number of Americans seeking unemployment benefits rose just 1,000 last week to a seasonally adjusted 308,000, hovering near six-year lows.
-Companies are still cutting very few jobs, however the decline in layoffs has not been accompanied by a pickup in hiring.
+The tiny increase suggests companies are still cutting very few jobs.

-The less volatile four-week average for applications fell to 305,000, the Labor Department said Thursday.
+The Labor Department says the less volatile four-week average for applications fell to 305,000.
 That’s the lowest since May 2007, seven months before the recession began.
+The average has been distorted by an artificially low number four weeks ago when California and Nevada weren’t able to process all their applications due to computer upgrades.